numpy/numpy/doc/source/reference/random/index.rst

 * MT19937 - The standard Python BitGenerator.
 Produces identical results to Python using the same seed/state.
 Adds a `~mt19937.MT19937.jumped` function that returns a new generator with state as-if ``2**128`` draws have been made.
-* dSFMT - SSE2 enabled versions of the MT19937 generator.
-Theoretically
-  the same, but with a different state and so it is not possible to produce a sequence identical to MT19937.
-Supports ``jumped`` and so can be used in parallel applications.
-See the `dSFMT authors' page`_.
 * Xorshiro256** and Xorshiro512** - The most recently introduced XOR,
   shift, and rotate generator.
 Supports ``jumped`` and so can be used in parallel applications.
 See the documentation for